directus/directus/docs/app/layouts.md

-This Layout is ideal for Collections that serve as project management tools or to-do lists, where each Item represents a task, because it groups Items onto columns according to their status _(e.g. "Not Started", "In Progress", "Under Review", "Complete", or any other status that is defined)_.
+This Layout is ideal for Collections that serve as project management tools or to-do lists, where each Item represents a task, because it groups Items onto columns according to their status _(e.g. "Not Started", "In Progress", "Under Review", "Complete", or any other status defined)_.
 The following controls are available.

 **Layout Options**